flhofer/dell_TB16_firmware/README.md

 ## Video outputs and resolutions

-The device comes with three video sources: MST1, MST2, and the TB3 port on the back.
+The device comes with three video sources: MST-1, MST-2, and the TB3 port on the back.
 Each can deliver 3840x2160(4k) @ 60Hz without any particular configuration.
 While chip-wise 3x4k@60Hz is possible, upstream bandwidth limits cap such a configuration to 1x@60Hz + 2x@30Hz.

-The two MST devices serve two ports each.
+The two MST devices serve two ports each: DP and VGA for MST-1, mini-DP and HDMI for MST-2.
 If both ports are in use, the above limits either halve in frequency, e.g., 3840x2160@30Hz, or reduce the resolution to 2560x1440@60Hz.
 VGA may be limited to 2048x1280.
 However, due to bandwith and software/graphics card limits, there may not be more than 3 monitors in operation at the same time.
 Special modes are possible with proprietary Dell hardware.